Cleveland Ohio, USA Travel Guide

 Peace of mind for your dining.

 This pedestrian-only street is a hub of popular restaurants, bars, and entertainment venues.
-It possesses a lively and convenient dining experience, ideal in the evening out with many culinary choices.
+It owns a lively and convenient dining experience, ideal in the evening out with plenty of culinary choices.

 Explore this historic neighborhood for authentic Italian-American fare.
 From classic pasta dishes and pizzas to traditional bakeries offering pastries and desserts, a truly immersive experience awaits.